alexrivadeneira/i2wd/week3/outline.md

 The third div should be 200px high by 250px wide and have a yellow background color.

 ```
 ♻ **Review:** How can you apply different styles to different divs?
-Remember use **class selectors**.
+Remember: use **class selectors**.
 Here's an example of a class selector if you forgot how to do that:

 ```
 <!DOCTYPE html>